vikassri/vikassri.github.io/_posts/2020-07-23-OpenCV-Basics-1.md

     # show the images
     cv2.imshow("Stacked Image", imgStack)

-    # show the image for 5 seconds, 0 means undefinite
+    # show the image for 5 seconds, 0 means indefinite
     cv2.waitKey(10000)

     # destroy all the image windows